h4wk590/ADGISA/GEOG501/Lab 03/Lecture Notes.md

 - A specific ellipsoid and a point of origin (center of the world or the surface of the world.)
 - Typically no more than two numbers.

+## North American Datums

+- NAD 27 - Great for it's time.
+- NAD 83 - Most widely used.
+- WGS 1984 - GPS data uses this datum.

+## Earth Coordinate Geometry

+"How do we know where we are in the world with coordinates?"

+### Coordinate System

+- Spherical Coordinate System - coordinates describe locations on the world (lat, long).
+- Planar Coordinate System - Need a projection for two dimensional objects.

+## Coordinate System vs Projection

+- Planer must have a projection
+- geometric = coordinate system

+## Types of projections

+- Projection family - shape of the developable surface.
+- Projection Properties - nature of distortions created.

+### Projection Families

+- Cylindrical Projection.
+- Conical Projection surface.
+- Planar projection surface.